Leading Pressure Vessel Manufacturers

 • ASME B31.3

-• DNV offshore rules
+• DNV and NORSOK offshore rules

-• GOST and SNIP standards
+• GOST, SNIP standards (Russian Federation)

-• NACE MR0175/ISO 15156
+• NACE MR0175/ISO 15156 (sour service)

-• PED 97/23/EC Compliance
+• PED 97/23/EC Compliance (Pressure Equipment Directive, EU)

 Things to Consider about Pressure Vessels